bakkenbaeck/iOS-handbook/style-guidelines/ObjC.md

-# Hyper Objective-C Style Guide
+# Bakken & Bæck Objective-C Style Guide

-This style guide outlines the coding conventions of the iOS team at Hyper.
+This style guide outlines the coding conventions of the iOS team at Bakken & Bæck.

 ## Introduction